 Jake believed her because he trusted her.
 “Okay.
 If you promise.”

 They stood up and walked together to her office, as everyone, including the curious and the nosey, watched with great interest.

 That evening, exactly one hour after dinner, Michelle and Carson walked into the large living area.
 Michelle looked determined, while her son looked ashamed.
 It was obvious that he had endured the wrath of his mother for his insensitive behavior the night before.

 Jake felt nervous as they walked over to him.
 She smiled warmly at him, but Carson looked away.
-He was too embarrassed by his behavior to make eye contact.
+He was too embarrassed to make eye contact.

 Michelle turned and addressed everyone in the room.
 “Last night there was an unfortunate incident that never should have happened.
 This evening we are going to try to set the record straight.
 I would like everyone to move closer so you can hear what is said.”

 Bert and Sadie looked at each other and realized they were both equally confused.
 As the residents slowly crowded around, the staff began to file into the room, including the aide that had inadvertently upset Jake.
 Apparently, Michelle wanted them to hear as well.